Premia China USD Property Bond ETFPrint Page

 Fund Objective and Investment Strategy

-The investment objective of the Sub-Fund is to provide investment results that, before fees and expenses, closely correspond to the performance of the ICE 1-5 Year USD China Senior Real Estate Corporate Constrained Index (the “Index”).
-There can be no assurance that the Sub-Fund will achieve its investment objective.
+The investment objective of the ETF is to provide investment results that, before fees and expenses, closely correspond to the performance of the ICE 1-5 Year USD China Senior Real Estate Corporate Constrained Index (the “Index”).
+There can be no assurance that the ETF will achieve its investment objective.

 NAV and Intraday Estimated NAV